Ramlak/StaszicKrypto/README.md

 ##25.03.2015

-We will try to attack AES ECB encryption mode.
+We will try to attack AES ECB encryption mode. <br>
 Should we have enough time we will discuss AES CBC padding oracle.

 ####Server-side files: